ddrr1337/django_djoser_custom_user/README.md

 ## Usage

 You can start building your application on this base.
-Make sure to check Djoser's documentation to understand how to use the provided endpoints for authentication.
+Check [Djoser's documentation](https://djoser.readthedocs.io/en/latest/) to understand how to use the provided endpoints for authentication.

 ## Contribute